zhongzhou1/dPantherAzureTranslate/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
 ### speechfinaltest
-You can find all codes at **Program.cs** class.
+You can find all codes at **Program.cs** class, run it in the Visual Studio 2019

-1. Replace the 2 string YourSubscriptionKey with your subscription key and 2 string YourServiceRegion with the region associated of Speech Resource in the **Program.cs**.
+1. Open Visual Studio 2019 and clone this project.
+Find **Program.cs** file then replace the 2 string YourSubscriptionKey with your subscription key and 2 string YourServiceRegion with the region associated of Speech Resource.
 ![Keyregion](https://github.com/zhongzhou1/dPantherAzureTranslate/blob/master/Pictures/Keyregion.png)
 ![keyregion1](https://github.com/zhongzhou1/dPantherAzureTranslate/blob/master/Pictures/Keyregion1.png)